-Fully open the air slide, lift the door handle upward and open the door slowly.
+Fully open the air slide (open to right, closed to left), lift the door handle upward and open the door slowly.

 To build a fire, place firelighters or crumpled balls of newspaper in the firebox.
 Half fill the firebox with dry kindling.